Whitehorse Thermal Permitting

 The Yukon is experiencing growing demand for electricity, with higher and more frequent periods of peak demand.

 We share Yukoners’ desire to reduce the use of diesel and LNG to generate electricity.
 Much of the work we’ve been doing over the past few years, and will be doing for years to come, has been focused on this desire.
-Negotiating a deal to buy renewal electricity from Atlin, completing our own Whitehorse hydro unit upgrades and our grid-scale battery project are examples of these efforts.
+You can read more about electricity planning here.

 We’re focused on renewables.
 Our goal to generate an average of 97% renewable electricity by 2030 speaks to that.
 However, operating an isolated grid like ours means there will always be a small but critical role for diesel and LNG to play.